construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00100_mantraos_manifesto.md

 **We** **choose** **instead** to **build** **technology** that **serves** **consciousness**, **devices** that **support** **spiritual** **practice**, **networks** that **strengthen** **rather** than **exploit** **human** **relationships**, **economic** **models** that **honor** **all** **participants** in **technological** **creation** and **use**.

-### We Commit to Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Principles 🛡️🙏
+### We Commit to Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Principles 🛡️🙏

 **We** **commit** to **developing**, **using**, and **supporting** **only** **technology** that **operates** according to **sacred** **principles** **derived** from **wisdom** **traditions** **that** have **guided** **human** **spiritual** **development** for **millennia**: